displague/operator/README.md

   MinIO supports *one* MinIO Tenant per namespace.

-- The `--storageClassName` field indicates which [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) to use when generating each `PVC`.
+- The `--storage-class` field indicates which [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) to use when generating each `PVC`.